usnistgov/spectrumdb/README.md

 Print the datasets in the Database:

-     python populatedb.py print-datasets
+     python populatedb.py print

 Print all the metadata in the Database:

      python populatedb.py print-metadata -dataset-name SanDiego

-Delete a collection
+Delete a collection and all the associated metadata

      python populatedb.py drop -dataset-name SanDiego

-Please do not put any spaces in the datasetName parameter (for example please dont use a string like "Virgina Beach".
+Please do not put any spaces in the dataset-name parameter (for example please dont use a string like "Virgina Beach".
 It is used to create a mongodb collection and mongodb does not like spaces in collection names!)